SWRP-GitHub/twitch-bot-base/README.md

 - Once authorized it will then join the chat room and listen for events and commands

 ## Features
-- Listens to chat and logs it to the bots console
+- Listens to chat and logs it to the bots console with command !cl
 - Comes with an example !reply chat command
 - Obfuscated credentials and automatic token refresh on starting the bot
 - Plenty of room for modification and more features